emporous/universalreference.io/docs/Quick Start/intro.md

 ### Exploring the Published Artifact

 With the collection published, lets explore the contents of the OCI artifact that the client produced.
 There are a number of tools that can be used to investigate the composition of resources within an OCI registry.
-For readability, we will use `skopeo` and `jq`, however one could simply use `curl`` to produce the same results.
+For readability, we will use `skopeo` and `jq`, however one could simply use `curl` to produce the same results.

-First, review the contents of the [manifest](https://oras.land/cli/3_manifest_config/) to view each of the layers that were published.
+First, we will review the contents of the [manifest](https://oras.land/cli/3_manifest_config/) to view each of the layers that were published.
 The `skopeo inspect` subcommand with the `--raw` flag will retrieve the contents of the manifest.
 The result can be piped to `jq` to improve the readability.
-Note, the `--tls-verify` flag also needs to be supplied in this instance as communication with the remote registry will utilize HTTP.
+Note, the `--tls-verify=false` flag also needs to be supplied in this instance as communication with the remote registry will utilize HTTP.

 ````bash
 skopeo inspect --raw --tls-verify=false docker://localhost:5000/emporous/getting-started:latest | jq